clevertree/audio-source/site/pages/about.md

 # Audio Source Composer

-The Audio Source Composer is an Open-Source Digital Audio Workstation built on the [WebAudioAPI](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to work on all platforms from web browsers to desktops applications to mobile devices.
+The Audio Source Composer is an Open-Source Digital Audio Workstation (DAW) built on the [WebAudioAPI](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to work on all platforms from web browsers to desktops applications to mobile devices.